Rain Gear

 My Choice

 I use a shakedry shell (favorite is a discontinued Sitka shell) most of the time.
-I can do zone 2 runs for multiple hours in a steady rain with an air temperature of <50F.
-At the end of these sorts of run I feel slightly damp around my neck.
+I can do zone 2 run (8 MET) for multiple hours in a steady rain with an air temperature of <50F.
+At the end of these sorts of runs I feel slightly damp around my neck.
 After a 10 minute cool down I am not feeling particularly damp.
-On one of these runs I weighted my shirt before and after and recorded just 1 gram of weight gain.
-I am comfortable in this shell when it <70F standing around, <60F bicycling, <55F light hiking, <50F zone 2 jog / general backpacking, and <40F when running hard or doing a hard push up a big hill while backpacking.
+On one of these runs I weighed my shirt before and after and recorded just 1 gram of weight gain.
+I am comfortable in this shell when it <70F standing around, <60F bicycling zone 2, <55F light hiking, <50F zone 2 jog / general backpacking, and <40F when running hard, zone 4 cycling, or doing a hard push up a big hill while backpacking.
+Even when I except these ranges, the dampness tends to clear in less than 20-30 minutes once my activity level drops within these ranges.
 Above these temperatures I typically go without a shell using clothing that is comfortable when wet such a based made from Polartec Delta, Polartec PowerGrid, or absorbs little water / dries quickly.
 Shakedry isn’t for everyone: it’s pricy, $300 retail, though I found mine on close out for less than $100 and not that durable.
 Shakedry jackets are not recommended backpacking (except the GoreWear H5).
-One of the first Shakedry jackets I tried was used under a 10-22lb packs for ~250 hours with no issues, with an additional 800 hours without a pack running, hiking, and cycling.
-My shoulder have some pinholes butno signs of compromised performance (e.g. stayed dry).
+My Shakedry jacket was used under a 10-22lb packs for ~250 hours with no issues, with an additional 800 hours without a pack running, hiking, and cycling.
+My shoulder had some pinholes but no signs of compromised performance (e.g. stayed dry).
 The zipper failed (replaced for free by GoreWear).
-My current jacket is approaching the same amount of use without any performance / durability issues so far.
+My current jacket is approaching the same amount of use without any performance / durability issues.
+There are no pinprick on the shoulders.
+There are a couple of invisible “gashes” on the upper arm where I scraped a granite wall… no water leakage and the surface doesn’t look damaged, but when I hold that section of the jacket up to a lamp, I can see a line of light through the material.

 I currently don’t have a system I would recommend when expecting highly abrasive conditions like climbing or bushwacking.
 The best system I have used was an EPIC shell combined with a power grid fleece which keeps me warm though damp.
 I retired my EPIC shell after 15 years of use because it was just too baggy after I lost weight.

 I typically just let my legs get wet.
-When the temperature is below 50 F I sometimes use a pair of Zpacks Vertice Rain Pants which aren’t remarkable in any way and already leak a bit with just moderate use.
+When the temperature is below 50 F, or when facing very strong winds (>25mph) I sometimes use a pair of Zpacks Vertice Rain Pants which aren’t remarkable in any way and already leak a bit with just moderate use.
 I will eventually replaced the with pants made from a more durable material.

 Ponchos make a lot of sense theoretically, but I keep drifting back to rain jackets.
 In 2023 I used a poncho system when walking the Camino and on several other trips.
 No final conclusions yet.
 I really want to like ponchos.